A New Era in Eye Care: Understanding the Promise of Regenerative Retinal Therapies

 Addressing the Root Cause: Gene Therapy and “Genome Surgery”

-Cell therapy works in two main ways.
-First, it can replace lost or damaged cells using Embryonic Stem Cells (ESCs) or Induced Pluripotent Stem Cells (iPSCs) to grow new retinal pigment epithelium (RPE) or photoreceptor cells.
+The first approach involves replacing damaged or lost retinal cells.
+Scientists use Embryonic Stem Cells (ESCs) or Induced Pluripotent Stem Cells (iPSCs) to grow new retinal pigment epithelium (RPE) cells or photoreceptor cells that can potentially restore retinal function.

-For patients with late-stage, severe retinal degeneration where the outer photoreceptors are completely destroyed, traditional gene and cell therapies may no longer be viable.
+For patients with severe late-stage retinal degeneration, where photoreceptor cells have already been completely destroyed, traditional gene and cell therapies may no longer be sufficient.

 Balancing Hope with Reality

-The future of retinal care is brighter than ever, but it requires rigorous science, ethical carefulness, and time.
-In our next blog post, we will dive deeper into the fascinating world of Cell Therapy and how scientists are learning to rebuild the eye from the ground up.
+In our next blog post, we will take a deeper look into the fascinating field of Cell Therapy and explore how scientists are learning to rebuild retinal tissue from the ground up.

 Dr. Ants Haavel